Frank Fasi

 Frank Francis Fasi (August 27, 1920 – February 3, 2010) was an American politician who was the longest-serving Mayor of Honolulu, Hawaii, serving for 22 years.
 He also served as a territorial senator and member of the Honolulu City Council.
+To date, he remains the last Republican Mayor of Honolulu.

-Early years
+Early life

 Frank Francis Fasi was born on 27 August 1920 in Hartford, Connecticut, to Sicilian immigrants Carmelo and Josephine Lupo Fasi.
 Carmelo owned an ice business, and Frank began working for his father at age 11.
-He finished 7th out of class of 476 in high school, and graduated from Trinity College where he had been a history major on an academic scholarship.
+He finished 7th out of his class of 476 in high school, and graduated from Trinity College where he had been a history major on an academic scholarship.

 Fasi tried to join the United States Marine Corps after graduation from Trinity.
 The Marines turned him down because of his color blindness.
 On his second try, he hired a friend to take the eye test for him, and he became a Marine.
 He served in the Pacific Theater of World War II and was briefly stationed on Kauai.
 He was discharged as a first lieutenant in Boston, Massachusetts, in 1946, and immediately returned to Hawaii.
 In 1956, he resigned his commission as captain in the Marine Corps Reserve.

 Fasi settled in Honolulu, where he became an entrepreneur, opening his own contracting, building demolition and salvage company.